Complex example-giving is naming a random member of an already-mentioned general class and adding information about it

 Example-giving is naming one or more – but not all – of the members of a general class.
 These class members must not have been chosen because they are special in any way; their choice must be random.
 They normally have to accompany the name of the class.
 For instance, cats or cats and dogs given as examples might be found near the class name animals.

 Example-giving is not the only way to talk about a general idea – see, for example, 55.
 Sentence Lists 2: Main-Message, 117.
 Saying More Precisely What is Meant and 162.
-Writing about Categories.
+The Language of Cassification.
 However, what distinguishes example-giving from all of these is its non-mention of some class members and the randomness of their choosing.

 When we randomly name one or some of the members of a class, we may or may not say something about them.
 Adding this extra information is what I mean by “complex” example-giving.
 Here is an example: